krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

     1. get the ticket record from tickets by ticket_id
     2. if record found, then update the ticket record from tickets entity by updating the fields assignee and status
         - status: "CLOSED", updated_at
+    3. if unable to found the record, the throw the error
+        - Error: no ticket found
     4. call the event assign_new_ticket
 }